sandyaspen/AI-final-project/README.md

-An implementation of Temporal Difference on Monte Carlo reinforcement learning methods on openAI gym's Cart Pole environment.
+An implementation of Temporal Difference and Monte Carlo Reinforcement Learning methods on openAI gym's Cart Pole environment.